-In a nutshell the process for PPC advertising like this:
+In a nutshell, the process for PPC advertising is like this:

 If you sell and deliver organic vegetables you could select for your campaign the keywords, “organic vegetables delivered”.
 When a potential customer does a search with the words, “organic vegetables delivered” your advert could appear at the top of their search results.
 They can then click on your advert which takes them directly to your landing page/ website and you can potentially complete the transaction.
 You pay the Search Engine the agreed price for that click.
 In some cases you might have some competition for this " search phrase" and then other factors come into play, like the quality of your website, your bid price and so on, but these are all factors your marketing company can help you with.